 The first lesson I learned when I started to record my college lectures was that no one wanted to listen to a poor recording of a lecture.
 Getting a good recording is very important.
-I experimented with a lot of recording equipment and realized that digital recorder were best suited to capturing lectures.
+I experimented with a lot of recording equipment and realized that digital recorders were best suited to capturing lectures.

 What doesn’t work?
 Phones, iPads, laptops.
 These devices have a microphone that is (obviously) built for recording near-field sound – not from someone speaking 5 feet away.
 They don’t work well in a lecture setting.
 I did experiment with using a USB microphone (the Samson Go Mic is a good one) and connecting it to my laptop.
 But not all professors allowed me to take my laptop into the lecture hall.

-I recommend that you get a small, unobtrusive digital dictaphone – this is the best lecture recorder.
+I recommend that you get a small, unobtrusive digital dictaphone – the best lecture recorder.
 Because it is small, it’ll save your shoulders and arms the extra weight, and will also not distract you, your classmates, or the professor.

 Another tip when you’re using a digital recorder to record your lectures.
 Direct the mic toward the front of the class and place it on a book or soft cloth to damped tapping or scribbling sounds.
-Also keep the lecture recorder away from phone and other wireless gadget – or you’ll record a lot of static!
+Also keep the lecture recorder away from phone and other wireless gadgets – or you’ll record a lot of static!